Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Visiting the Luxor Temple During a Day Tour of Luxor from Cairo

 The final stop of my day trip from Cairo to Luxor was the Luxor Temple.
 As we arrived, the sun was just beginning to set.
-I did not bring a tripod on this trip so a few of the photos are a little blurry.
+I did not bring a tripod, so a few of the photos are a little blurry.

 The Luxor Temple Sign